CollinDai/Smart-Subtitle/README.md

 So I decided to make Subtytle.
 But because of those shortage, it is not sufficient for those more needed scenarios.
 At that times I don't think it was even possible to do live speech-to-text and live translation.

-Now I could understand those movies more, but I couldn't help thinking that there are always people coming to the US, trying enjoy the movie but can't because they are not good at English.
+Now I could understand those movies more, but I couldn't help thinking that there are always people coming to the US, trying enjoying the movie but can't because they are not good at English.
 Or there are people going abroad and trying to watch a foreign movie, but like us, they can't understand.

 Google has made brilliant things like Live Transcribe and Live Caption.
-It makes me realize that the technology has made all those impossibles possible.
+It makes me realize that technology has made all those impossibles possible.

-So I'd give it another try.